mattyschell/cscl-migrate/README.md

 ### 6. Teardown

-To prevent catastrophe the teardown script will only proceed if there exists in the schema a registered feature table named UNLOCK_TEARDOWN.
-Manually create this empty feature table to allow teardown.
+To prevent catastrophe the teardown script will only proceed if a registered table named UNLOCK_TEARDOWN exists in the schema.
+Manually create this empty table to unlock teardown.

 ```bat
 > geodatabase-scripts\sample-cscl-teardown.bat